elibooklover/ConvertingPhotos/README.md

 # ConvertingPhotos
 Converting all files (.jpg to .png) in Python

-If you want to simply covert a single file (.jpg to .png), use the following code:
+If you want to simply covert a single file (.jpg to .png), use the following code from [SingleFile.py](https://github.com/elibooklover/ConvertingPhotos/blob/master/SingleFile.py):

 ```
 from PIL import Image